 To allow a map to pan smoothly across the dateline, follow these steps:

 - In the Contents pane, right-click the map or scene and click Properties.

 - On the Map Properties dialog box, click the Coordinate Systems tab.

 - Check Enable wrapping around the date line.

-- Click OK to close the Map Properties dialog box.
+- Click Apply to view the changes, or click OK to apply the changes and close the Map Properties dialog box.